conedevelopment/root-site-eleventy/src/docs/fields.md

 $field = Color::make(__('Background Color'), 'bg_color');
 ```

-> You may use the `hex_color` validation rule for this field.
-By default no rules attached.
+{% notification %}You may use the `hex_color` validation rule for this field.
+By default no rules attached.{% endnotification %}

 ### Date